teamian27/ESL-Project/TESTING.md

 ## **Accessability**

-I used the [WAVE-Web Accessability Evalution Tool](https://wave.webaim.org/) to check the accessability of my page, it came back with 2 errors, containing to the font colors agains the chalkboard background, I tried other colours which it said had better contrast, but I disagree.
+I used the [WAVE-Web Accessability Evalution Tool](https://wave.webaim.org/) to check the accessability of my page, it came back with 2 errors, containing to the font colors against the chalkboard background, I tried other colours which it said had better contrast, but I disagree.
 After reviewing my results and testing different font colours, I believe the yellow against the chalkboard stands out better than most.